silverstripe/cwp/docs/en/how-tos/atomfeed.md

-The default template used is located at cwp-core/templates/AtomFeed.ss The template for news items is located at themes/default/templates/NewsHolder_atom.ss The template for search results is located at themes/default/templates/Page_results_atom.ss
+The default template used is located at cwp-core/templates/AtomFeed.ss The template for news items is located at themes/default/templates/NewsHolder_atom.ss The template for search results is located at themes/default/templates/Page_results_atom.ss The template for printing and subscribing to feeds is located at themes/default/templates/Includes/PrintShare.ss you may want to modify this template to replace the default RSS feed subscribe link for the Atom feed link by replacing RSSLink with AtomLink.

 ## Related